Archie-M96/enterprise-aws-vpc-terraform/README.md

 # Enterprise AWS VPC Infrastructure

-**Infrastructure-as-Code (IaC) deployment of a secure, highly available AWS Virtual Private Cloud using Terraform.**

-This repository contains the foundational network architecture originally developed for a secure serverless financial document vault.
-It demonstrates the ability to programmatically deploy and manage cloud networking with a strict focus on zero-trust routing and data isolation.

-## Architecture & Security Features
+## Why I Built This
+This is the foundational network layer I originally built for my fintech vault project, pulled out into its own repo to prove Infrastructure-as-Code and zero-trust networking as a standalone skill, not just a buried detail in a bigger build.

+## What I Built
-* **Zero-Trust Network Topology:** Provisioned isolated private subnets for sensitive backend services (Lambda, databases) to ensure zero public internet exposure.
+- **Zero-Trust Topology:** Isolated private subnets for sensitive backend services (Lambda, databases), with zero direct route to the internet.
-* **Cost-Optimized Private Routing:** Engineered an S3 Gateway VPC Endpoint to route traffic directly to AWS services on the internal backbone, bypassing NAT Gateway data processing costs.
+- **Cost-Optimized Private Routing:** An S3 Gateway VPC Endpoint routes internal traffic to AWS services on the private backbone, bypassing NAT Gateway data-processing costs entirely.
-* **Automated Provisioning:** 100% of the network infrastructure (VPCs, Subnets, Route Tables, Endpoints) is defined in Terraform (HCL) for repeatable, drift-resistant deployment.
+- **Automated Provisioning:** 100% of the network (VPC, subnets, route tables, endpoints) is defined in Terraform (HCL) for repeatable, drift-resistant deployment.
-* **Least-Privilege Design:** Structured to seamlessly integrate with strict IAM role boundaries and customer-managed KMS encryption standards.
+- **Least-Privilege Ready:** Structured to integrate directly with strict IAM role boundaries and customer-managed KMS encryption.

+## Why I Made These Calls
+I chose the Gateway Endpoint over a NAT Gateway because the traffic pattern here only ever needs to reach S3.
+NAT Gateways bill per hour plus per-GB processed, which is real cost for traffic that never needed general internet access.
+This only works because the pattern is narrow.
+A workload needing broader outbound internet access would still need a NAT Gateway.

+I also enforced isolation at the routing level, not just via security groups.
+The private subnet simply has no route to an Internet Gateway, so even a misconfigured security group can't expose it.

 ## Tech Stack
-* **Cloud Provider:** Amazon Web Services (AWS)
-* **IaC Tool:** Terraform
-* **Core Services:** VPC, Subnets, Route Tables, Gateway Endpoints
+AWS (VPC, Subnets, Route Tables, Gateway Endpoints), Terraform

+## What I'd Do Next
+This is single-AZ right now.
+At real scale I'd replicate across multiple Availability Zones for availability, split Terraform state per environment instead of one shared state file, and enable VPC Flow Logs to CloudWatch so network traffic is actually auditable rather than assumed correct.